TWUOnline/feedback/bodner-slides.md

 ###References

-Gopen

-GD.
+* Gopen GD.
 The sense of structure: Writing from the reader’s perspective.

-Pearson Longman: New York,
+Pearson Longman: New York, 2004

-2004

-u

-Gopen

-GD.
+* Gopen GD.
 Expectations: Teaching writing from the reader’s perspective.
 Pearson Longman: New York, 2004

-u

-Gopen

-GD, Swan K.
+* Gopen GD, Swan K. The science of scientific writing.
+American Scientist 78(6):550-558, 1990.

-The

-science

-of

-scientific writing.

-American Scientist

-78\(6

-\):

-550-558, 1990.

-u

-Van

-Melle

-E. and

-Pinchin

-S. Illuminating evidence-based ideas for effective teaching.
+* Van Melle E. and Pinchin S. Illuminating evidence-based ideas for effective teaching.
 The Teaching Doctor.
 Office of Health Science Education.
 Queen’s University, 2008.

-u

-u

-u